 PowHERhouse is celebrating its eighth year in business with foundational roots dating back to 2000.
 Our 100% Indigenous-owned social impact organization has two primary focuses for products and services:

 PowHERhouse Women’s Leadership Accelerator, which offers female-focused, wisdom-based leadership activation and amplification through training and development centred around Indigenous wisdom; and,

 PowHERhouse Impact Media Group, which focuses on impact media production, brokering financial investment and partner relationships between impact champions, social impact & innovation investors, and leading purpose-driven brands.

 To shift society, we must shift the narrative.
-We do this for HER, Human Expansion Realized.
+Media is the beat of our drum.

 Storytellers changing the narrative.

 Because HER story drives the decisions of tomorrow.

 We find our feet, step into the gap and respond.

 Because SHE was born for this and HER moment is now.

 Changing the narrative for HER - Human Expansion Realized